How Schibsted Successfully Combined Multiple IT Departments

 - Merging IT departments - Transform from a company with several IT departments with differing ways of work, to one department with several portfolios

-- No clear overview - While building their structure they needed a tool to gather, oversee, and handle all their data
+- No clear overview - While building their structure, they needed a tool to gather, oversee, and handle all their data for effective IT consolidation

 - Need for a flexible tool - To ensure alignment of their services with the company’s current position and future plans